MikkCZ/pontoon-addon/CONTRIBUTING.md

 #### Submitting a patch

 When creating and pushing your commits, please write a meaningful commit message, what has been changed.
-Please also run `yarn build && yarn test` again to ensure your code is well formatted and without obvious errors.
+Please also run `make build` again to ensure your code is well formatted and without obvious errors.
 When nothing is red, create a [pull request](https://help.github.com/articles/about-pull-requests/).